igrishaev/pg2/docs/listen-notify.md

 ## Final Notes

-Although I spent much time on implementing `LISTEN` and `NOTIFY` commands in PG2 and debugging them, I haven't tried them in production.
-I mean, I have never used the builtin pub-sub PostgreSQL framework for business purposes.
-I cannot say for sure if it's worth taking listen/notify to develop a chat or a distributed queue.
+Although I spent much time on implementing `LISTEN` and `NOTIFY` functionality in PG2 and debugging, I haven't tried it in production.
+I have never used the builtin pub-sub PostgreSQL framework for business purposes.
+I cannot say if it's worth using listen/notify for a chat or a distributed queue.
 Please google for real use cases, and if you have a good example or useful experience, please drop me a line, and I'll share it here.